Securing the Modern Enterprise in a Digital World

-The financial services vertical findings from the Understanding the Cybersecurity Threat Landscape in Asia Pacific: Securing the Modern Enterprise in a Digital World study revealed that each cyberattack has cost large financial services companies in Asia Pacific an average of US$7.9 million in direct and indirect economic loss, and three out of five organizations have also experienced job losses resulting from cybersecurity incidents.
+The healthcare vertical findings from the Understanding the Cybersecurity Threat Landscape in Asia Pacific: Securing the Modern Enterprise in a Digital World study found that a cyberattack incident can cost a large healthcare organization in Asia Pacific an average of US$23.3 million in economic loss.
+For mid-sized healthcare organizations, the average economic loss was US$17,000.

 Cyber threats in Asia: It’s time for your IT checkup

 Cybercriminals have never been more organized, smart, and potent.
 And yet, many businesses in Asia Pacific are exposing themselves to massive risks by skipping regular cybersecurity assessments of their digital environment.